Ormesby Hall garden in winter

-As you enter the formal garden for the new season you are met by the commanding greenery of the yew hedges as your senses pick up the smell of the Himalayan Sweet Box also known as Sarcococca hookeriana which is a species of evergreen shrub.
+As you enter the formal garden you are met by the commanding greenery of the yew hedges as your senses pick up the smell of the Himalayan Sweet Box also known as Sarcococca hookeriana which is a species of evergreen shrub.
 Cloaking the mansion is a fetsoon of winter jasmine, which adds some welcome bright colour.
 The sunshine yellow of the winter jasmine is a bright compliment to the evergreen features dominating the formal garden.

 The strikingly crisp vines of the yew hedges contrasting with the bare skeletal branches of the wistreia and roses.
 Winter can be a magical time in the garden as the trees can truly be seen without their leafy coats and interesting marks upon the trees can be found and hidden nests.